rainbowkappamc/jackboxbeta64/README.md

-# The Beta64 Mod for The JBPP6
+# The Jackbox Beta64 Mod for The Jackbox Party Pack 6
-A Jackbox 6 Mod that adds trivia around Beta64's Community.
+A Jackbox 6 Mod that overhauls Trivia Murder Party (and Joke Boat) around Beta64's Community.

 BETA64 MOD for https://www.twitch.tv/beta64 , JJDB210 - https://www.twitch.tv/jjdb210 , and ~~Scott The Woz~~.

-Created By RainbowKappa With Help from SMBFan116, Drago2143, and Others.
+Created By RainbowKappa With Help from Cashspoon, SuperMarioBrosFan116, Drago2143, and Many More!

 Features :

 - Mod filters for content (filters Beta64,JJDB210, and Scott The Woz-centric questions)
+- Overhauled Voice Cast.
+- New Lobby for Mod.
+- New Opening and Theming for Mod!
 - The "Scott The Woz" Room.
-- New Trivia (150 Questions, 40 Final Round, 11 Mind Meld, 10 Quiplash, 20 "Special Scenario" Questions)
+- New Trivia (346 Questions, 55 Final Round, 14 Mind Meld, 16 Quiplash, 40+ "Special Scenario" Questions)
 - Cheese Nips Box in Tattoos Minigame
 - Custom Cups in Chalices
-- New lobby character variants
-- New TMP2 and Joke Boat characters to play as
-- New lobby screens for Christmas and Beta64 context
-- JJDB210 and Beta64 hats and other new gifts in "Gifts Minigame"
+- new gifts in "Gifts Minigame"
-- New End-Credits Changes (New Outro Image)
+- New Credits Changes (Overhauled)
 - New Music
 - New Killing Room Graphics
 - New Logo for TMP2 Opening